top of page

 I’m giving up the idea that Lent has to look a certain way.

 I’m releasing the guilt.
 The pressure.
 The childhood fear that God is disappointed.
 The belief that spirituality only counts if it follows a rulebook.
-And in exchange, I’m choosing more self‑reflection, more intention, more awareness of my thoughts, more compassion for myself, and more space to grow.
+In exchange, I’m choosing more self-reflection, more intention, more awareness of my thoughts, more compassion for myself, and more space to grow.

 So, if I decide to release a habit, it’ll be because it serves me—not because I’m afraid of divine consequences.
 And if I decide to add something—journaling, prayer, meditation, quiet time—it’ll be because it nourishes me.